jlramosr/graphql-prisma-challenge/README.md

 ![docs/exercise-first-part.png](docs/exercise-first-part.png)

 An user can belong to a Company, which only has a name and a NIF (both strings, unique and required).
 It's not neccesary that an user belongs to a Company.
 An user can create a holiday, with the start date and the end date required and an optional comment.
-For now, a user can note all holidays he wants.
+For now, an user can note all holidays he wants.
 The only restriction is that days between holidays don't overlap.

 ### Development